Homemade Ponzu Sauce: Japanese Yuzu Recipe for Fish and Seafood

 Ingredients for about 200 ml of ponzu sauce

-• 30 ml mirin (Japanese sweet rice wine)
+- 30 ml mirin (Japanese sweet rice wine)

-• 30 ml dry sake (or dry white wine as a substitute)
+- 30 ml dry sake (or dry white wine as a substitute)

-• 1 piece of kombu seaweed, about 5 cm (optional but highly recommended)
+- 1 piece of kombu seaweed about 5 cm (optional but highly recommended)

-• 1 tablespoon katsuobushi (dried bonito flakes) (optional)
+- 1 tablespoon katsuobushi (dried bonito flakes) (optional)

 Step-by-step preparation

 Step 1: Prepare the soy and mirin base.
-In a small saucepan, heat the mirin and sake over medium heat for 2-3 minutes until the alcohol evaporates (when it no longer smells of raw alcohol).
+In a small saucepan, heat the mirin and sake over medium heat for 2-3 minutes until the alcohol evaporates (when it no longer smells like raw alcohol).
 Do not let it boil vigorously: just a gentle simmer.
 Remove from heat and let cool to room temperature.

 Step 4: Strain and store.
 Strain the ponzu to remove the kombu and katsuobushi.
 Store in a sealed glass jar in the refrigerator.
 Homemade ponzu lasts 2-3 weeks refrigerated.
 Unlike industrial ponzu, it has no preservatives, but the combination of acid and salt preserves it well.